sofiawallq/awesome_aussies/README.md

 __Content of the landing page__

-Below the header and navigation menu (which is discussed in section above) the user will find some additional general information about the page and it’s content – with the purpose of making it even clearer to the user that this is the page they were looking for.
-They will se the benefits of continuing reading and looking at the other content of the page.
++ Below the header and navigation menu (which is discussed in the sections above) the user will find some additional general information about the page and it’s content – with the purpose of making it even clearer to the user that this is the page they were looking for.
+They will se the benefits of continuing reading and what they will gain when looking at the other content of the page.
 Hopefully this part will also make it crystal clear to the visitor that the page is for the user thinking about getting the breed, not for the user that already owns the dog
 Also to validate the people behind the page